rpmuller/ePubs/WesternPhilosophy.md

 FRANCISCAN SCHOOLMEN

-question as I sec it, under the heading "Proper Names/' in my Inquiry into Meaning and Truth.
+question as I sec it, under the heading "Proper Names," in my Inquiry into Meaning and Truth.

 William of Occam is, after St. Thomas, the most important